sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 Ever since I stuck the button to my door, it has not failed once.

 I will keep an eye on the battery.
 Xiaomi says the battery should last two years.
 I put the button at the door 15 days ago and the battery went from 100% to 94%.
 It seems to decrement by 3% at a time.
 Or maybe it gets updated only when the button is pressed?
 Not sure.

+One of my problems was that I didn't want to rely on clouds.
+I do: Telegram and LaMetric.
+I could use Gotify but I wouldn't get the picture attached to the notification which is something I really want.
+Also, I'm not that bothered with Telegram API today.
+I can always change the notification system should my opinion of Telegram change.

 One of my main concern was the speed of notifications: